dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - EC2 Key Pairs, Credentials and Connecting.md

 Another thing I wanted to do is make an easy way to connect to RDP.
 I use Jaap Brasser's [Connect-Mstsc](https://gallery.technet.microsoft.com/scriptcenter/Connect-Mstsc-Open-RDP-2064b10b) pretty heavily at work.
-Using my ```Connect-EC2Mstsc``` function, we can wrap the logic needed to find the public IP and generate a credential, than call Jaap's function to connect.
+Using my ```Connect-EC2Mstsc``` function, we can wrap the logic needed to find the public IP, generate a credential, then call Jaap's function to connect.
 Here's what the function definition looks like.

 ```powershell